 Aboriginal Advantage Program

 The Aboriginal Advantage Program gives you the opportunity to earn university credits in an environment that encourages your growth and learning with your peers.
-A team of Elders, faculty, and a Student Success Coordinator support you academically, culturally and personally throughout the program, and after completing your first year in the program you will have earned up to 24 university credits toward your university degree.
+A team of Elders, faculty and a Student Success Coordinator support you academically, culturally and personally throughout the program, and after completing your first year in the program you will have earned up to 24 university credits toward your university degree.

 New Student Orientation (NSO)

 New Student Orientation (NSO) is a full-day orientation program designed to introduce you to the academic expectations of Nipissing University.
 NSO days are organized according to academic programs, allowing you to meet your professors and fellow students early, and possibly connect with some classmates you’ll be sitting beside during lectures come September.
-You and your families can go on tours of the campus and residences, and learn about support services and resources available to you.
+You and your family can go on tours of the campus and residences, and learn about support services and resources available to you.